 Blind Bombing: How Microwave Radar Brought the Allies to D-Day and Victory in World War II by Norman Fine

-Silver Medal winner in the 2020 IPPY Awards for World History
+Silver Medal in the 2020 Independent Book Publishers (IPPY) Awards

 On January 1, 1944, after four years of bombing Nazi Germany by the British and nearly two years of bombing by the United States Army Air Forces, Germany’s war-making infrastructure was still functional.
 Her manufacturing plants, oil refineries, and railroad yards were churning away, and her air force remained a potent threat.
 The Allies were insistent on staging D-Day that summer, but the pre-conditions for a major land invasion by sea had not yet been achieved.